arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-buzzer/tutorials/how-buzzer/content.md

 There's also a small power LED indicator that lights up when the board is on.

-You can grab the full schematic and PCB files from the [Modulino Buzzer product page](https://docs.arduino.cc/hardware/modulinos/modulino-buzzer).
+You can grab the full schematic and PCB files from the [Modulino Buzzer page](https://docs.arduino.cc/hardware/modulinos/modulino-buzzer).

 ## Programming with Arduino